tangrams/tangram-docs/pages/sources.md

 #### `max_display_zoom`, `min_display_zoom`
 Optional _integer_.
 No default.

-`max_display_zoom` sets the highest zoom level which will be requested from the datasource. `mix_display_zoom` sets the lowest zoom level which will be requested from the datasource.
+`max_display_zoom` sets the highest zoom level which will be requested from the datasource. `min_display_zoom` sets the lowest zoom level which will be requested from the datasource.
 Outside of this range, tiles will not be requested nor displayed.

 ```yaml
 sources: